mordak/runt/README.md

 # The path to where you want the maildir for this account
 maildir = "/path/to/your/maildir"

-# Optional: Path to private CA bundle if using a private certificate.
-server_ca_path = "/path/to/private/ca/if/needed"

 # Optional: Mailbox names to exclude from synchronization
 exclude = ["Skip", "These", "Mailboxes"]